birfan/MultimodalRecognition/README.md

 *util* folder contains instructions to install libraries necessary for RecognitionMemory and the compiled libraries for NAOqi.
 Use README\_SHORT instructions to use the already compiled libraries provided in the folder (works for both Naoqi 2.4 and 2.5), otherwise, you can compile your libraries according to README\_FULL instructions.

+**NOTE:** For the first few recognitions (e.g. 5 in the papers) defined by *num_recog_min* in RecognitionMemory, the user will be recognised as "unknown" to let BN build enough recognitions to provide better results and to decrease FAR.
+This parameter can be changed in line 118, to decrease or increase the numbe.
+If instead of "unknown", the face recognition estimate of the identity is desired to be used, set *isUseFaceRecogEstForMinRecog* to True (in line 119).

 ## Installation

 * Install compiled libraries to the robot using README\_SHORT file in util folder.